neos/flow-development-collection/TYPO3.Flow/Documentation/TheDefinitiveGuide/PartV/CodingGuideLines/JavaScript.rst

 Naming Conventions
 ==================

-- one class per file, with the same naming convention as FLOW3.
+- one class per file, with the same naming convention as TYPO3 Flow.
 - This means all classes are built like this:
   ``<PackageKey>.<SubNamespace>.<ClassName>``, and this class is implemented in a JavaScript file located at ``<Package>/.../JavaScript/<SubNamespace>/<ClassName>.js``
-- Right now, the base directory for JavaScript in FLOW3 packages ``Resources/Public/JavaScript``, but this might still change.
+- Right now, the base directory for JavaScript in TYPO3 Flow packages ``Resources/Public/JavaScript``, but this might still change.
 - We suggest that the base directory for JavaScript files is *JavaScript*.
 - Files have to be encoded in UTF-8.